Job Futures Québec

 The Knowledge and Information Economy

 This does not mean that all is well in occupations requiring little education, as the quality of jobs is much lower.
-It will come as no surprise to learn that, according to the Labour Force Survey data, the weekly salary of employees (excluding self-employed persons) in an occupation requiring a university degree being in 2011 on average 2.5 times higher than that of employees in an occupation requiring little education, and that this variance is increasing (2.2 times in 1997), although the recent minimum wage increases appear to have put an end to this trend.
+It will come as no surprise to learn that, according to the Labour Force Survey data, the weekly salary of employees (excluding self-employed persons) in an occupation requiring a university degree being in 2012 on average 2.5 times higher than that of employees in an occupation requiring little education, and that this variance is increasing (2.2 times in 1997), although the recent minimum wage increases appear to have put an end to this trend (2,7 times in 2008).
 Moreover, in 2005, workers in unskilled occupations were more likely to be working part time (38%, compared with 17%), less likely to be working full-year (47%, compared with 66%) and had an unemployment rate in 2006 that was three times higher (8.5%, compared with 2.5%).
 If this already grim picture were not enough, it should be noted that unskilled jobs are also far more vulnerable to economic slowdowns, with those working at them often being the first to be laid off.

 The knowledge- and information-based economy affects not only the number of jobs in each occupation, but also employers' requirements and the nature of duties in most occupations.
 Electronic telecommunications skills, research skills, the ability to process information, and oral and written communication skills are increasingly in demand.
 We expect these trends to continue in the next few years.